Trail Route Notices and Alerts

 Slumping again along Route 2 in East Montpelier.

 A short section of the trail alongside Route 2 in East Montpelier has an ongoing slump, initially triggered by the July 2023 storm.
 CVTA is working to keep this spot patched and open for use in the short term.
-Long term VTrans is planning a larger project to suppor the road here (and by extension the trail.)
-As of Spring 2025, this is still a long term goal with no specific timeline attached.
+Long term VTrans is planning a larger project to support the road here (and by extension the trail.)
+Until further notice from VTrans, this is still a long term goal with no specific timeline attached.

 Major reconstruction project ongoing in Groton.